TimTree/AMD-direct-restock-helper/README.md

 ![Load unpacked extension](img/README/LoadUnpacked.png)

 Congrats, you have installed AMD Direct Restock Helper!
+You can optionally [allow in incognito](https://www.howtogeek.com/702123/how-to-enable-an-extension-in-chromes-incognito-mode/) if you want to use the helper in incognito mode.

 ### Updating the helper